anoopsarkar/nlp-class/hw1.md

 * Each group should submit using one person as the designated uploader.
 * You must turn in three things:
-  1. A segmentation of the entire dataset which is in `segmenter/input` uploaded to the [leaderboard submission site](http://sfu-nlp-class.appspot.com) according to <a href="hw0.html">the Homework 0 instructions</a>.
+  1. A segmentation of the entire dataset which is in `segmenter/data/input` uploaded to the [leaderboard submission site](http://sfu-nlp-class.appspot.com) according to [the Homework 0 instructions](hw0.html).
 You can upload new output as often as you like, up until the assignment deadline.
 Do _not_ press Submit unless you are finished with your development.
 The output will be evaluated using a secret metric, but the `score-segments.py` program will give you a good
      idea of how well you're doing.